alvinadjei/Eyeblink/README.md

   <li>Run <code>Code/capture/run_experiment.py</code>.</li>
   <li>In the terminal, you will be prompted to enter the mouse's ID.
 Enter an ID of your choice and press Enter.</li>
   <li>
     Now, the GUI will open.
 If the window doesn't appear, check the app taskbar/dock for a new app running.
-The window should look like this:
+The window should look something like this:
     <p>
       <img src="eyeblink_gui.png" alt="Eyeblink gui" width=66%>
     </p>